rtuhpc/hpc-platform/doc/hpc.md

 ```
 echo $HOME
 ```
-You change it by setting `AdditionalProperties` during cluster profile initialization in Matlab.
+You change it by disabling `AdditionalProperties.UseBeeGFS` parameter during cluster profile initialization in Matlab.
 ```
 >> configCluster
 Username on RUDENS (e.g. jdoe): username